1) Valuations

 Valuations determine the upper limit of your home loan.
 E.g. If you purchased a house for RM400,000 but the bank valuation is only RM350,000, the mortgage loan will be based on the lower of the two.
 You must be able to top up the difference between the loan amount and the purchase price in cash.

-It is not uncommon for valuations to lag behind asking prices.
-And different banks may produce different valuations for the same property.
-If necessary, do not be afraid of looking for a valuations from another bank.
+It is not uncommon for valuations to lag asking prices.
+Different banks may produce different valuations for the same property.
+If necessary, do not be afraid of looking for a valuation from another bank.

 2) Debt Servicing Ratio